-Note: Maroof HS CPA Professional Corporation is a CPA firm and not a law firm, hence, the above cannot be considered as legal advice at any point in time.
+Note: Maroof HS CPA Professional Corporation is a CPA firm and not a law firm, hence, the above cannot be considered legal advice at any point in time.

 How to register a US Limited Liability Company (LLC) with the Canada Revenue Agency (CRA)?

 You can get a business number (BN) from Canada Revenue Agency (CRA) for your LLC.
-Business Number (BN) is different from Business Identification Number (BIN), the former is issued by CRA and the latter is issued by the province.
+A business Number (BN) is different from Business Identification Number (BIN), the former is issued by CRA and the latter is issued by the province.
 In order to conduct business, you will be needing both of these.

 What is a Hybrid Entity?

 A hybrid entity means an entity that is treated differently in two different jurisdictions.
 A US LLC is taxed as a corporation in one country whereas taxed as a partnership in another one is a hybrid entity.

 Can a US non-resident member of a US LLC claim treaty benefit under the US-Canada Tax Treaty?

 US Canada tax treaty does provide explanations and treatments to counter “treaty shopping”.
 Only US residents can claim treaty-based positions under the US-Canada tax treaty.
 If you are a resident of a third country and simply own US LLC, it does not mean that you are entitled to draw benefits by using US LLC to conduct business in Canada.
 Refer to a technical explanation by the department of the treasury department.